Use the mix console to:

 When using Edit via external Midi editor JJazzLab will first export the full backing track as a temporary Midi file, and then open it with your external Midi editor, so that you can add notes for your user track.

-JJazzLab only import notes which match the user track Midi channel.
+JJazzLab only import the notes which match the user track Midi channel.
 Notes from other Midi channels are ignored.

 For example, in the image above, the user track channel is 1, so when you use your Midi editor/DAW to add user track notes, make sure they have the channel 1.